Formatting Text

 max_ascent = max([metric["ascent"] for metric in metrics])

-The line is then max_ascent below self.y—or actually a little more to account for the leading:Actually, 25% leading doesn’t add 25% of the ascent above the ascender and 25% of the descent below the descender.
+The baseline is then max_ascent below self.y—or actually a little more to account for the leading:Actually, 25% leading doesn’t add 25% of the ascent above the ascender and 25% of the descent below the descender.
 Instead, it adds 12.5% of the line height in both places, which is subtly different when fonts are mixed.
 But let’s skip that subtlety here.

 baseline = self.cursor_y + 1.25 * max_ascent